benoit-dubreuil/adverse-space-loneliness/README.md

 ### Game and Source Code

 The game as a whole and the source code are under the MIT License.
-Please, search for the file named `LICENSE` in the project structure.
+Please, read the [license](LICENSE) file from the project structure.

 ### Assets